Vercii/Vercii/README.md

-Hi, I'm Renzo!
-A Web Developer, Mobile Developer, and a Computer Science student.
-I build web and mobile applications that focuses in providing convenience.
-Always eager to learn something more, because satisfaction is where improvement ends.

-Featured Projects
-  - Campus Navigation System
-A mobile application implementing shortest-path routing for efficient campus navigation.

-  - Web-Based System
-Developed systems involving authentication, dashboards, and data management.
+Hi, I’m Renzo!
+I’m an undergraduate Computer Science student with experience in web and mobile development.
+I’m currently exploring cloud technologies and aspire to become a Cloud Engineer.

 Contact Me: <br>
 Email: wwkkrenzo@gmail.com